-specification of the design, which is rarely available in today's design environments, because its development is often as challenging as the design process itself.
-In contrast, the most common type of specification is a high-level model, often written in a high-level language, which produces the correct I/O behavior of the system.
+most common type of specification available is a high-level model, often written in a high-level language, which produces the correct I/O behavior of the system.

-To develop a scalable and powerful RTL error diagnosis and correction system, we adopt hardware analysis techniques that are prevalent at the gate-level into the RTL.
+To develop a scalable and powerful RTL error diagnosis and correction system, we take a completely different approach by adopting hardware analysis techniques that are prevalent at the gate-level into the RTL.
 This approach is significantly more accurate than previous software-based solutions in that we can analyze designs rigorously using formal hardware verification techniques.
 At the same time, it is considerably faster and more scalable than gate-level diagnosis because errors are modeled at a higher level.
-Similar to several successful gate-level methods [2, 3, 7, 21, 23], it only requires test vectors and output responses, making it more practical than existing formal analysis solutions.
+Moreover, it only requires test vectors and output responses, making it more practical than existing formal analysis solutions.
 Finally, the novel error model and increased accuracy of our approach allow our technique to provide insightful suggestions for correcting diagnosed errors.
-Our main contributions include: (1) a new RTL error model that explicitly inserts MUXes into RTL code to model errors in RTL signals, as opposed to previous solutions that use MUXes to model errors in RTL code statements; (2) innovative error-diagnosis algorithms using synthesis or symbolic simulation; and (3) a novel error-correction technique using signal behaviors (signatures) that is especially suitable for the RTL.
+Our main contributions include: (1) a new RTL error model that explicitly inserts MUXes into RTL code for error diagnosis, as opposed to previous solutions that use MUXes implicitly; (2) innovative error-diagnosis algorithms using synthesis or symbolic simulation; and (3) a novel error-correction technique using signal behaviors (signatures) that is especially suitable for the RTL.
 Our empirical results show that these techniques allow us to provide highly accurate diagnoses very quickly.